MV10/JobFac/Samples/job.JobFac.unaware/README.md

 ﻿
 ## JobFac Sample: job.JobFac.unaware

 Demonstrates a job which has no JobFac dependencies.
-It will be executed and monitored by the JobFac.runner application.
+It will be executed and monitored by the JobFac.Services.Runner application.
 It accepts one command-line argument indicating the number of seconds to sleep.

 A run for 15 seconds produces this output: